Marisol Aguirre

-Marisol Aguirre is a Peruvian actress, television host and model.
+Marisol Aguirre is a Peruvian actress, television host, and model.
 Currently resides in Peru.
-She is best known for starring in the telenovela "Gorrión" and host the TV show "Locademia de TV".
+She is best known for starring in the telenovela "Gorrión" and hosting the TV show "Locademia de TV".

 Artistic career

-Marisol television debut in 1992, when he drove with actor Sergio Galliani, TV program on channel Locademia the state, which was a big TV hit that reached scores rating and according to own statements, plan the return of successful project the 1990s.
+Marisol made her television debut in 1992, when she hosted, with actor Sergio Galliani, the TV program "Locademia de TV" on the Peruvian state channel, which was a big TV hit that reached high ratings and, according to her own statements, planned the return of a successful project in the 1990s.

-In 1994 she starred in the telenovela "Gorrión", where she met the actor Christian Meier, whom he married the following year.
+In 1994, she starred in the telenovela "Gorrión", where she met the actor Christian Meier, whom she married the following year.

-After several years of absence would return briefly to TV in the telenovela "La noche" and then in 2002 with "Que buena raza", then it would continue until the date by telenovelas.
-She has acted plays, mainly for children and is dedicated to modeling, with the face official some cosmetic brands in Peru.
+After several years of absence, she would return briefly to TV in the telenovela "La noche" and then in 2002 with "Que buena raza", then it would continue until the date by telenovelas.
+She has acted in plays, mainly for children, and is dedicated to modeling as the official face of some cosmetic brands in Peru.

-He reappeared on television in 2008 in the TV series "Esta sociedad 2" youth.
-In 2009, he returned to host "El otro show", is the same as the things that happens backstage and during rehearsals "El Show de los sueños (Peru)".
+She reappeared on television in 2008 in the TV series "Esta sociedad 2".
+In 2009, she returned to host "El otro show", which was about the things that happen backstage and during rehearsals of "El Show de los sueños (Peru)".

-In 2011 appears in the telenovela "Yo No Me Llamo Natacha" and then competing in "El Gran Show".
+In 2011, she appeared in the telenovela "Yo No Me Llamo Natacha" and then competed in "El Gran Show".

 In 2013 she was in the American mini-series Greek Vacation.